How does Twitter account moderation work? Dynamics of account creation and suspension on Twitter during major geopolitical events: Results

 \subsection{Patterns of Account Creation (RQ1a)}

 Panels \textbf{A} and \textbf{B} in Figure \ref{fig:ts-created-suspended} show the daily number of accounts created in \texttt{UK-RU} and \texttt{FR-22}, respectively.
-In line with \cite{osomewp1, osomewp2}, we notice a peak of accounts created in correspondence of the Russian invasion of Ukraine (February 24th) in \texttt{UK-RU}, followed by a consistent decrease over time.
+We obtained information about account creation from the user object provided by Twitter API, and we are therefore able to count the number of users that were created before the data collection period.
+In line with \cite{osomewp1, osomewp2}, we notice a peak of accounts created in correspondence with the Russian invasion of Ukraine (February 24th) in \texttt{UK-RU}, followed by a consistent decrease over time.
 A similar increase is observed in \texttt{FR-22}, and additional peaks are observed in correspondence of the two rounds of elections in \texttt{FR-22}.
 We also notice a significant peak of account creations in both datasets around April 26th, when Elon Musk announced the deal to buy Twitter.
-An investigation into this uniquely peculiar peak has been tackled in a separate study.
+An investigation into this uniquely peculiar peak will be tackled in a separate study.

 A total number of 863,017 accounts (5.75\% of all active users in the dataset) were created during the collection period in \texttt{UK-RU}, whereas 80,623 accounts (2.88\% of all active users) were created in \texttt{FR-22}.
 The proportion in the former dataset is larger, most likely because the conflict captivated a larger audience on a global scale, and because the collection period was slightly longer.